What is the Attorney-Client Privilege?

 The clients hold the privilege.
 In most cases, only clients can waive it, not their attorneys.
 The privilege is most commonly asserted when responding to discovery requests or when seeking to avoid testifying about certain matters under oath.
 However, it's important to note that the privilege only protects confidential communications between clients and attorneys.
 This means that sharing those communications with a third party not part of the attorney-client relationship can act as a waiver.

 Despite the broad scope of the attorney-client privilege, it isn't an absolute safeguard.
 The American Bar Association's Model Rules of Professional Conduct notes that attorneys can disclose privileged information as necessary in representing their clients.
 For example, attorneys can share documents with their support staff or include certain information obtained from their clients in court-filed documents in order to do their job.

-Attorneys can also disclose certain information protected by the attorney-client privilege when facing a dispute with a former client, such as a malpractice action.
+Attorneys can also disclose certain information protected by the attorney-client privilege when facing a dispute with a former client, such as a malpractice claim.
 In that instance, it may be necessary for a lawyer to disclose information such as billing records or prior client authorizations.

 Lawyers can also reveal confidential information relating to client representation if they believe it's reasonably necessary to:

-- Prevent reasonably certain death or substantial bodily harm;
+- Prevent reasonably certain death or substantial bodily harm

 The Crime-Fraud Exception and Law Enforcement